Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 Album Producer for the American Music Recordings Collection (AMRC) -- go here

-Author, PineTree Music Editions which now has over 50 titles -- go here
+Author, PineTree Music Editions which now has 60 titles -- go here

 Director of American Music Recordings Archive (AMRA) -- go here

-Managing Editor of FILM MUSIC REVIEW, one of the longest-running e-zines (begun in 1998) -- go here
+Managing Editor of FILM MUSIC REVIEW, one of the longest-running e-zines -- go here

-Roger Hall was born in Glen Ridge, New Jersey but spent his youth in the nearby town of Bloomfield.
+Roger Lee Hall was born in Glen Ridge, New Jersey in 1942 and spent his youth in the nearby town of Bloomfield

-He attended Rutgers University where he graduated in1970 with a B.A. degree in Music Theory and Composition.
+He attended Rutgers University and he graduated in1970 with a B.A. degree in Music Theory and Composition.

-Two years later, in 1972, he was awarded his M.A. degree in Ethnomusicology
+Two years later, in 1972, he was awarded a M.A. degree in Ethnomusicology

 from the State University of New York at Binghamton (now Binghamton University).